VoidLeech/VoidedEnlightenment/readme.md

 ### Features
 #### Additions
-- Thematic recipes for 2/3 (3rd tbd) Enlightend potions that lacked recipes.
+- Thematic recipes for 2/3 Enlightend potions that lacked recipes.
+The third one will be obtainable, without brewing, in a future update.
 - Compat with Waxed Icons for waxed blocks made from Bismuth.
 - Nuclear Bomb can now be disabled via config.
 - Cerulean Stalk can now be bone-mealed.